hramrach/lima-memtester/readme.txt

 usually starts misbehaving first.
 Exposing faults, which are very difficult to reproduce on CPU-only workloads.

+lima-memtester-restarter.sh is included for testing dvfs/cpufreq problems.
+On my system with incorrect voltage table this script crashed within a few minutes.
+It uses the same syntax as lima-memtester but stops the demo occasionally so that the cpu goes to idle state repatedly.

 If the hardware is unstable (for example RAM is clocked too high), the system may deadlock after running this test for a while.
 Or the test may start showing the following error messages in the console: